JhonaCodes/flutter_local_db/README.md

 - Platform-specific limitations may apply
 - Currently no support for complex queries or indexing
 - No automatic migration system
+- Database name is standardized (no custom naming allowed)

 ## Contributing